-25 Commentary: In Wisconsin, a navigable body of water is capable of floating the lightest boat or skiff used for recreation or any other purpose on a regularly recurring basis.
+&lt;sup>25 Commentary: In Wisconsin, a navigable body of water is capable of floating the lightest boat or skiff used for recreation or any other purpose on a regularly recurring basis.
 See DeGayner & Co., Inc. v.
 DNR, 70 Wis.
 2d 936 (1975) and Village of Menomonee Falls v.
 DNR, 140 Wis.
 2d 579 (Ct.
 App.
 1987).

-26 Commentary: This definition is based on the corresponding definition in s.
+&lt;sup>26 Commentary: This definition is based on the corresponding definition in s.
 ATCP 51.01, Wis.
 Admin.
 Code.

-- (146) Nonconforming lot A lot that at the time of creation conformed to existing regulations including lot size, dimensions, lot configuration, and other dimensional and design standards, but is now inconsistent with this chapter. - (147) Nonconforming structure A structure that at the time of construction or placement conformed to existing regulations including size, location, and other dimensional standards, but is now inconsistent with this chapter. - (148) Nonconforming use A use of land that at the time of establishment conformed to existing regulations, but is now inconsistent with this chapter. - (149) Nonmetallic mineral A product, commodity, or material consisting principally of naturally occurring, organic or inorganic, nonmetallic, nonrenewable material.
-Nonmetallic minerals include stone, sand, gravel, asbestos, beryl, diamond, clay, coal, feldspar, peat, talc, and topsoil.27 - (150) NRCS An acronym for Natural Resources Conservation Service
+- (147) Nonconforming structure A structure that at the time of construction or placement conformed to existing regulations including size, location, and other dimensional standards, but is now inconsistent with this chapter. - (148) Nonconforming use A use of land that at the time of establishment conformed to existing regulations, but is now inconsistent with this chapter. - (149) Nonmetallic mineral A product, commodity, or material consisting principally of naturally occurring, organic or inorganic, nonmetallic, nonrenewable material.
+Nonmetallic minerals include stone, sand, gravel, asbestos, beryl, diamond, clay, coal, feldspar, peat, talc, and topsoil. - (150) NRCS An acronym for Natural Resources Conservation Service